Tiyul Adventure COVID FAQ

 What are the options for the money I have paid Camp?

-2. Roll over registration and camp fees to summer 2021,
+1. Roll over registration and camp fees to summer 2022 or one of our other amazing programs,

 We will be reaching out to all families to discuss how they would like to process this summer's fees.